On differentiability of volume time functions: Extending the anti-Lipschitz property to wider metrics

-\begin{remark} Under the hypotheses of the corollary, if $\tau$ is further known to be locally anti-Lipschitz then one likewise concludes that for every function $\alpha: \mcM \to (0,+\infty)$ there exists a smooth $g$-time function $ {\tau}_\alpha$, with $g$-timelike gradient, such that $\vert {\tau}_\alpha-\nohattau\vert <\alpha$. \end{remark}
+\begin{remark} Under the hypotheses of the corollary, if $\tau$ is further known to be locally anti-Lipschitz then one likewise concludes that for every function $\alpha \colon \mcM \to (0,+\infty)$ there exists a smooth $g$-time function $ {\tau}_\alpha$, with $g$-timelike gradient, such that $\vert {\tau}_\alpha-\nohattau\vert <\alpha$. \end{remark}

-Recall that in~\cite{FathiSiconolfiTime} smooth time-functions are constructed on stably-causal space-times, by first constructing Lipschitz ones.
+Recall that in~\cite{FathiSiconolfiTime} smooth time-functions are constructed on stably causal space-times, by first constructing Lipschitz ones.
 Corollary~\ref{C25XII12.11} gives an alternative justification of the last step of the Fathi-Siconolfi construction.
-We also note that the hypothesis that $\tau$ is Lipschitz is not necessary for the conclusion of Corollary~\ref{C25XII12.11}, as any time functions can be approximated by locally-Lipschitz ones (A.~Fathi, private communication).
+We also note that the hypothesis that $\tau$ is Lipschitz is not necessary for the conclusion of Corollary~\ref{C25XII12.11}, as any time functions can be approximated by locally Lipschitz ones (A.~Fathi, private communication).

 We can now apply directly Theorem~\ref{T16IV12.1} to the continuously differentiable volume function with timelike gradient obtained in Section~\ref{hgc}: